Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Bounds with the Spectral Method

 (the $N\times N$ submatrix $J$ is usually called \emph{bi-adjacency} matrix of the graph; $J_{ab} =1$ if and only if there is an edge between the $a$-th vertex in $L$ and the $b$-th vertex in $R$).
 Let

 be the eigenvalues of $H$.
 Since $H$ is symmetric, all $\lambda_i$ are real numbers.
-It is well know that for a bipartite graph the spectrum is symmetric, i.e., $\lambda_i= - \lambda_{2N-i+1}$ for each $i$.
+It is well known that for a bipartite graph the spectrum is symmetric, i.e., $\lambda_i= - \lambda_{2N-i+1}$ for each $i$.
 As the degree of each vertex in the graph is equal to $D$, we have $\lambda_1=-\lambda_{2N} =D$.
-We focus on the second eigenvalue of the graph $\lambda_2$; we are interested in graphs such that $\lambda_2\ll \lambda_1$ (that is, the \emph{spectral gap} is large).

-\begin{remark} If the bi-adjacency matrix of the graph is symmetric, then the spectrum of the $(2N)\times (2N)$ matrix $H$ consists of the eigenvalues of the $N\times N$ matrix $J$ and their opposites.
+We focus on the second eigenvalue of the graph $\lambda_2$; we are interested in graphs such that $\lambda_2\ll \lambda_1$ (that is, the \emph{spectral gap} is large). \begin{remark} If the bi-adjacency matrix of the graph is symmetric, then the spectrum of the $(2N)\times (2N)$ matrix $H$ consists of the eigenvalues of the $N\times N$ matrix $J$ and their opposites.
 This observation makes the computation of the eigenvalues simpler.

 It is immediately clear that the bi-adjacency matrices of the bipartite graphs from Example~\ref{quasi-distance} and Example~\ref{hamming} are symmetric.
 For Example~\ref{lines-and-points} this is also true, since a point with coordinates $(x,y)$ and a line indexed $(a,b)$ are incident if $ a\cdot x - y- b = 0. $ \end{remark}